-Epidural injections work to treat sciatica pain, or pain that stems from the spine and reaches to extremities such as the arms or legs.
-Arm or leg pain frequently is caused by nerve inflammation or compression.
-A compressed nerve is colloquially referred to as “pinched nerve.”
+Epidural injections work to treat sciatica pain, or pain that stems from the spine and reaches down into one or both legs.
+Sciatica-related leg pain is frequently caused by nerve inflammation or compression.

-If pain is believed to be caused by degenerative or arthritic conditions or from a physical injury, such pain can be treated with facet joint injections.
-Neck pain, middle and low back pain can all be treated with these injections, which are administered to the facet joints in the spine.
+If persistent pain is believed to be caused by degenerative or arthritic conditions or a physical injury, it can usually be treated with a facet joint injection.
+Many types of neck and back pain are successfully treated with these injections, which are administered to the facet joints of your spine.

-The sacroiliac joint (SI joint) connects the pelvis to the spine.
-This type of injection eases problems with the SI joint, which is sometimes the source of low back, buttock, and leg pain.
-Usually, only one of the SI joints in the body is problematic and causes pain to one side of the lower body, although it is possible for both SI joints to cause pain at the same time.
+This type of injection eases problems with your sacroiliac (SI) joint, which connects your pelvis to your spine.
+The SI joint is a common source of low back, buttock, and leg pain.
+Although usually only one of the SI joints is affected and causes pain on one side of your lower body, it is possible for both SI joints to cause pain simultaneously.

 Spinal injections are conducted under an X-ray guide known as fluoroscopy.
 Fluoroscopy is an imaging technique used to study the movement of body structures.